Category Archives: Tadejin Blog

 Old horse stall in Crkvice

-When I was working in Suriname I first heard of so called ‘secondary forest’.
-I remember my imagination soaring as I was observing how the jungle overgrew old cotton plantations.
+When I was working in Suriname, I first heard of the so-called “secondary forest.”
+I remember my imagination soaring as I watched the jungle overgrow old cotton plantations.

 Blending history with pristine nature